DarkFenX/refine/README.md

 # Crate layout
 ### reefast-core
 Core calculation library with Rust interface.
-### reefast-dh-eve
+### reefast-edh
 Data handlers for core library, which provide access to EVE data.
-### reefast-dh-adapted
+### reefast-adc
-Data handlers for core library, which provide access to adapted data.
+Data cachers for core library, which allow it to cache adapted data.
 Adapted data is processed EVE data, adapted for needs of the library.
-One of main roles of those handlers is to persist it.
 ### reefast-http
 HTTP interface to the library.